 Weather.
 Adverse or favorable weather conditions can impact gross margins in a given period.
-For example, it is typical in the first quarter of any fiscal year that parts of the country may experience snow or rainfall that may negatively impact our revenue and gross margin.
+For example, it is typical in the first quarter of any fiscal year that parts of the country may experience snow or rainfall that may negatively impact our revenues and gross margin due to reduced productivity.
 In many cases, projects may be delayed or temporarily placed on hold.
 Conversely, in periods when weather remains dry and temperatures are accommodating, more work can be done, sometimes with less cost, which would have a favorable impact on gross margins.
 In some cases, strong storms or hurricanes can provide us with high margin emergency service restoration work, which generally has a positive impact on margins.

 Revenue Mix.
-The mix of revenue derived from the industries we serve will impact gross margins.
-Changes in our customers spending patterns in each of the industries we serve can cause an imbalance in supply and demand and, therefore, affect margins and mix of revenue by industry served.
+The mix of revenues derived from the industries we serve will impact gross margins.
+Changes in our customers-spending patterns in each of the industries we serve can cause an imbalance in supply and demand and, therefore, affect margins and mix of revenues by industry served.

 Service and Maintenance versus Installation.
-In general, installation work has a higher gross margin than maintenance work.
-This is because installation work is often obtained on a fixed price basis which has higher risk than other types of pricing arrangements.
-We typically derive approximately 50% of our revenue from maintenance work, which is performed under pre-established or negotiated prices or cost-plus pricing arrangements.
-Thus, a higher portion of installation work in a given quarter may result in a higher gross margin.
+Installation work is often obtained on a fixed-price basis, while maintenance work is often performed under pre-established or negotiated prices or cost-plus pricing arrangements.
+Gross margins for installation work may vary from project to project, and are often higher than maintenance work, because work obtained on a fixed-price basis has higher risk than other types of pricing arrangements.
+We typically derive approximately 50% of our annual revenues from maintenance work, but a higher portion of installation work in any given quarter may affect our gross margins for that quarter.